minepicco/rancher/README.md

 # Repos for rancher catalog

-This repo contains private catalog for Rancher.
+This repo contains of private catalog for Rancher.